 The Hollow Tree Trail climbs gently at first, then more steeply, though a large ravine.
-At first the tanoak is so dense that you can’t really see many redwoods, but as the trail climbs the woods become gradually more open and more scenic.
-The redwoods are unusually sparse, and the large spaces between them are mostly filled by tanoak.
-The ground is littered with fallen light-brown tanoak leaves.
-There are a few pretty good-sized redwoods to keep the scenery interesting, but most of the redwoods are mid-sized.
+At first the tanoak is so dense that you can’t really see many redwoods, but as the trail climbs the woods become strikingly open.
+The redwoods are unusually sparse, and the spaces between them are mostly filled with tanoak.
+There are none of the usual dense huckleberry shrubs; in fact there’s no groundcover at all, just fallen light-brown tanoak leaves.
+A few pretty good-sized redwoods keep the scenery interesting, although most of the redwoods are small to mid-sized.
 Most of the trees along the upper half of the trail have been blackened by a forest fire, and there are a few short stretches where the redwoods have been logged.
-It’s not clear which tree, if any, is the hollow tree of the trail's name, but several large trees alongside the trail have been hollowed out by fire.
+It’s an unusually arid look for an old growth redwood grove, but it’s still quite scenic.

-For variety, take the Skyline-to-the-Sea trail instead of North Escape Road on the way back to park headquarters.
+For variety, take the Skyline-to-the-Sea Trail instead of North Escape Road on the way back to park headquarters.
 The trail, which can get muddy in winter, passes the now-empty site of a 19th-century homestead.
 There are few big trees in this area, but it’s unclear if that’s a result of logging since no stumps are visible.

-© 2005–2011 David Baselt
+© 2005, 2011, 2014, 2017, 2019 David Baselt